Clemapfel/jluna/docs/manual.md

 Where unbox implicitly converted the Julia-side value of type `Int8` to a complex.

 Note that `box<T>` and `unbox<T>` should always be called with an explicit template argument.
-This is to make sure a value is boxed / unboxed to the user defined type, eliminating the possibility of accidental implicit conversions reducing performance.
+This is to make sure a user conciously chooses the type a value is boxed / unboxed to, eliminating the possibility of accidental implicit conversions reducing performance.

 ### Protecting Values from the Garbage Collector